-It was impossible to know at the pandemic's onset in March 2020, the extent of the impact of the COVID-19 virus and subsequent declaration of emergency on Nevada's workforce and its Unemployment Insurance (UI) program.
-With hundreds of thousands of Nevadans out of work, countless individuals needed assistance in this unprecedented time to file their UI claims - their lifelines - on an already overloaded computer system.
-Of those countless individuals, nearly 15% were unable to communicate on the phone due to hearing difficulties.
-The Deaf/Hard of hearing community in Nevada needed disability accommodations to access essential UI services.
+Anticipating the extent of the impact of COVID on Las Vegas' workforce, and Nevada's departments supporting its operations, was an impossible task at the onset in March.
+With hundreds of thousands of Nevadans have been desperately seeking assistance in this unprecedented time, overloading the Employment Security Division's system - Countless individuals in need of technical support to complete Unemployment Claim filing over the phone.
+Of those countless individuals, nearly 15% are unable to communicate on the phone due to hearing difficulties - the Deaf/Hard of Hearing community in Nevada needed disability accommodations to access essential UI services.

-As part of DETR's collaborative approach to serving Nevadans, this internal partnership was significantly strengthened when several Vocational Rehabilitation (VR) disability experts trained in UI to assist claimants through the process for UI benefits.
-In response to the letter from Nevada's Commission for Persons who are Deaf or Hard of Hearing (D/HH), former DETR Director Korbulic designated all D/HH needs for access to UI services be referred to VR's D/HH counselor for further assistance.
-To ensure this official point of contact reached the intended community, Deaf Centers of Nevada included a flyer in their semi-weekly emailed newsletter and hosted multiple educational webinars in American Sign Language.
-Through these coordinated efforts, nearly 100 D/HH community members have been assisted to date in an accessible modality to successfully complete UI program requirements.
+As part of DETR's collaborative approach to serving Nevadans, this internal partnership was significantly strengthened when several Bureau of Vocational Rehabilitation (BVR) disability experts trained for 3 days to assist claimants through the process for UI benefits.
+In response to the letter from Nevada's Commission for Persons who are Deaf or Hard of Hearing (D/HH), former DETR Director Korbulic designated all D/HH needs for access to UI services be referred to BVR's D/HH counselor for further assistance.
+To ensure this official point of contact information reached the intended community, Deaf Centers of Nevada has included a flyer in their semiweekly emailed newsletter and hosted multiple educational webinars in American Sign Language.
+Through these coordinated efforts, nearly 100 D/ HH community members have been assisted to date in an accessible modality to successfully complete UI program requirements.

-A special thanks to VR's Laura Fink and to Lynn Baird, Kate Cimmino, Ciara Hughes and Eli Schwartz for all their assistance!
+A special thanks to Lynn Baird, Kate Cimmino, Ciara Hughes and Eli Schwartz for all their assistance!